 Artist Bio and Art Statement

 Andrea Hamann is a UK born, Australian Artist and Designer previously based on Norfolk Island, but now in the Southern Highlands of NSW.
 Andrea works primarily with acrylic on canvas or timber panel, however she also works in watercolour and mixed media, including with ink and chalk pastel on paper, and occassionally weaves in some natural fibres into her art practice.

 Artist Statement: 20 years ago someone affectionately gave me the moniker Artbitch.
 I always wondered whether they saw something in me that I didn't yet see in myself or whether it was just a bit of a joke.
 Or both.
 Whatever it was, I never took it seriously.
 I spent 20 years turning away from the ''art'' part of myself, never fully giving it the energy it deserved.
-Thanks to a confluence of curious circumstances, I got the opportunity to spend two years focused entirely on painting in on an Island in the middle of the Pacific.
+Thanks to a confluence of curious circumstances, I got the opportunity to spend two years focused entirely on painting on an Island in the middle of the Pacific.
 Since then there has been no turning back.
 Finally, I have turned my full attention to art, and now art influences everything I do.

 I am extremely responsive to the landscape around me, and to stories and ideas encountered in the places I have lived.
 I explore themes that relate to these places.
-In Norfolk it was all about tropical jungles and gardens were my creative start point, with the vegetation and landform playing a large part, but my work has gone beyond that, as I have explored my own history, Cornish ancestry, an early childhood in PNG and time spent living or visiting other places where there has been a history of colonialism impacting on tribal cultures.
-Many of my paintings explore memories and stories of these places, and the convergence of Indigenous cultures with colonial histories.
-The characters in my paintings are representative of me, of women I have known, and of the women of these cultures and histories; colonial, convict, Tahitian Pitcairn wives, and Melanesian and Polynesian women.
+In Norfolk it was all about tropical jungles and gardens but my work went beyond that, as I explored my own history, Cornish ancestry, an early childhood in PNG and time spent living or visiting other places where there has been a history of colonialism impacting on tribal cultures.
+Many of my paintings from Norfolk and Sydney explore memories and stories of these places, and the convergence of Indigenous cultures with colonial histories.
+The characters in my paintings were representative of me, of women I have known, and of the women of these cultures and histories; colonial, convict, Tahitian Pitcairn wives, and Melanesian and Polynesian women.